tecnico-sec/Project-2026_1/project_overview.md

 You will work in a team of 3 members.

-The project is contextualized in one of a set of business scenarios: a notes app, a ticket selling app, a vehicle system, and a messaging app.
+The project is contextualized in one of a set of [business scenarios](project_scenarios.md).

 The project is organized in 3 parts: secure documents, infrastructure, and security challenge.